 Other Retired Oporto Trams

-Many retired Oporto trams are now abroad; some of them in the following locations:-
+The following retired Oporto trams are now in the following locations outside Portugal:-

 - 9 (Mule-car) and Brill bogie car 273 - National Tramway Museum, Crich, Derbyshire (UK).